 Likely, when detected in the beginning stages, skin cancer boasts a survival rate of 99%.
 Yearly skin cancer screenings are, therefore, essential, as these comprehensive evaluations identify tumors early and prevent their progression to something that can become life-threatening.

 Dr. Hooman Khorasani is both a dermatologist and a fellowship-trained skin cancer & cosmetic surgeon.
 This dual expertise heavily impacts the characteristics of his skin cancer screenings, as he is highly attuned to the visible or palpable features of early tumors and he is exceptionally meticulous in examining all areas of the body.
 Patients can rest assured that a surveillance visit with Dr. Khorasani will detect even the smallest of cancers or provide you with a reliable diagnosis of healthy skin.
 Furthermore, patients are reassured that the biopsy will be done with the highest regards for final aesthetic outcome.
 This is particularly important when biopsying a lesion on the face, where one has to obtain a sample which is deep enough for histologic evaluation, but not too deep that the patient is left with a permanent indentation.

 To schedule a comprehensive skin cancer screening for yourself or a loved one, visit Dr. Hooman Khorasani at our New York City practice.
-To request a consultation, message us securely, or contact our Manhattan office by phone at 347-574-8500.
+To request a consultation, text message us securely, or contact our Manhattan office by phone at 347-574-8500.

 Your skin is composed of millions of cells.
 Sun exposure, age, genetics, stress and other factors can cause some of these cells to mutate and behave abnormally.
 These transformed cells multiply rapidly and form cancerous tumors in the skin.
 The specific type of cell involved in this abnormal growth pattern determines if the cancer is a basal cell carcinoma, squamous cell carcinoma, or melanoma.
 Basal cell carcinomas typically appear as pearly flesh-colored moles or pimples that do not resolve with time.
 Squamous cell carcinomas are similarly persistent, but are often rough, scaly patches that are red or brown in color.
 Finally, melanomas often result from previously existing moles that have undergone a change in shape, color, size, or texture.